Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully sampled initial stellar mass function: Simulations

 The BoOST tracks provide the surface abundances of the chemical species relevant for tracing the pre-SN metal enrichment around massive stars.
 Such detailed stellar tracks are crucial, for instance, for the modelling of the formation of multiple populations in globular clusters \citep{2019ApJ...871...20S} that are characterized by specific patterns in elemental abundance ratios, such as the Na--O and/or Mg--Al anticorrelation \citep{2018ARA&A..56...83B, 2019A&ARv..27....8G}.
 Our simulations follow element-by-element the continuous, evolving stellar wind released by each star more massive than $9$ \mdot{}\footnote{Note that in our model all stars more massive than 8 \mdot{} release FUV and photoionizing radiation and explode as SNe, but we only follow winds for stars more massive than $9$ \mdot{} due to the range of the BoOST tracks.
 The model can be supplemented with any set of stellar tracks.} individually.
 Here we track the stars until the end of the helium burning phase and neglect the latest phases of nuclear burning from carbon-burning onward, as these phases would last only up to a few kyr \citep{2013MNRAS.433.1114Y, 2013A&A...558A.103G}.
 We convert the evolving surface abundances and the total mass-loss rates into mass-loss rates of each individual element that are then released into the surrounding ISM at the wind velocity given by the stellar tracks.
 Representative examples of the wind mass-loss rates and wind velocities are shown in Fig. \ref{fig:tracks}.

-Following similar approaches by \citet{2015ApJ...798...32N}, \citet{2017MNRAS.464.3536R}, \citet{2019MNRAS.483.3363H} and \citet{2022MNRAS.510.5592A} among others, we distribute the wind into the ambient ISM using the \healpix{} algorithm \citep{2011ascl.soft07018G}.
-For each 12 lines-of-sight the algorithm searches for the $N_\mathrm{gas,pix}=8\pm 2$ neighbour particles.
-Each line-of-sight receives an equal fraction of the wind mass $M_\mathrm{wind}$, and each $N_\mathrm{gas,pix}$ gas particles within one pixel receives an equal fraction, thus the received wind mass element per one gas particle is
+Following similar approaches by \citet{2015ApJ...798...32N}, \citet{2017MNRAS.464.3536R}, \citet{2019MNRAS.483.3363H} and \citet{2022MNRAS.510.5592A} among others (see also discussion e.g. in \citealt{2018MNRAS.477.1578H} and \citealt{2022MNRAS.514..249C}), we distribute the wind into the ambient ISM using the \healpix{} algorithm \citep{2011ascl.soft07018G}. \healpix{} divides the $4\pi$ solid angle into equal sized pixels, where the pixel resolution can be increased by factors of four starting from 12 pixels.
+Throughout this work we use the base resolution of 12 pixels.
+In order to distribute feedback to approximately 100 gas particles, the code then searches within each 12 pixels for the $N_\mathrm{gas,pix}=8\pm 2$ nearest neighbouring gas particles.
+Each pixel receives an equal fraction of the wind mass $M_\mathrm{wind}$, and each $N_\mathrm{gas,pix}$ gas particles within one pixel receives an equal fraction, thus the received wind mass element per one gas particle is

 The momentum of the wind is injected assuming an inelastic collision between the gas particles and the radially expanding wind, resulting in a boost in velocity given by where $m_g$ is the mass of the gas particle and $\textbf{\textit{v}}_\mathrm{gas}$ and $\textbf{\textit{v}}_\mathrm{wind}$ are the velocity vectors of the gas particle and the wind element.
+The stellar wind is expelled radially at a velocity given by the respective BoOST track.
 The corresponding increase in internal energy of the wind-receiving gas particle is given by